Barbecue Joints in and Around Austin

 The Slab, Austin: The ribs at this restaurant are really good, and if you ask nicely they will sell brisket by the lb. even though this place specializes in sandwiches.
 Also, the brisket can come out without a whole lot of flavor at times so you might have to dab a little sauce on it.
 If for no other reason it certainly is worth your time to come here to enjoy their delicious pork ribs, but tell them you either don’t want any glaze or at least have it served on the side. http://www.realdopebbq.com/

 Oak Wood, Austin: This is a new place on the north side of town.
-The moist brisket is tender and the fat has been rendered perfectly.
+The moist brisket is very tender, but they need to render the fat a bit more.
 The only knock on the brisket is that it did not have a lot of flavor even though the bark was tasty.
 Some folks might think the pork ribs have been cooked a little too long because they will definitely slide off the bone.
 However, the meat was tender and very tasty so if the only thing the ribs is missing is a little pull, so be it.
 This place has the potential of getting better with age.